tir38/slotCarLayoutTool/README.md

     5 = right turn, larger radius

 4. If you make a mistake, you can remove the last piece by entering '6'.
+5. Keep adding track until you are finished.
-5. At any time, you can exit the funciton by pressing '7'.
+6. At any time, you can exit the funciton by pressing '7'.

 Notes: